servian/TechChallengeApp/infrastructure/README.md

    [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

 * Terraform
-   This solution has been tested using Terraform version v1.0.1 on windows_amd64.
+   This solution has been tested using Terraform `version v1.0.1 on windows_amd64`.
    [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli)
    [Terraform downloads](https://www.terraform.io/downloads.html)

 * This solution can be deployed from any OS as long as the above pre-requisites are met.

-# Process Instructions
+## Process Instructions

 To provision the deployment solution for the Tech Challenge SPA application, please follow the below steps.